ElectroDragon777/Transportation-of-goods-Bulgaria/README.md

 https://stackoverflow.com/questions/51264422/how-to-refresh-a-div-every-x-seconds/51264964
 ^-- Forgot to add the second link.

+Proper README is when done.

 ~/~/~ What to work on: ~/~/~
 W-1.
 [DONE] favicon.ico and .png; logo => Must make logo for mine and use it for both, as well for the (A) for when minimising/Tablet view.
 [Done with DMS, to change with my own later]
 W-2.
-Remove Products and replace with Paletes, to generate code for tracking and everything from the notes.
+[IN PROGRESS] Remove Products and replace with Paletes, to generate code for tracking and everything from the notes.
 W-3.
 [TO BE TESTED] Make PFP to update automatically after first update.
 W-4.
 [FIXED] Fix 'Edit User' Button. (must be 'profile' instead of 'edit' of http://localhost/Transportation-of-goods-Bulgaria/index.php?controller=User&action=edit&id=1 e.g)
 W-5.
-[85% DONE] UPDATE THE ENTIRE SITE's PREVIEW (The Dashboard thing.)
+[95% DONE/Excluding Courier Tracking] UPDATE THE ENTIRE SITE's PREVIEW (The Dashboard thing.)

 ============= USING THIS AS TEMPORARY LOG =============